Puget Sound Energy LNG facility

-While the facility will be close to the contaminated former Occidental Chemical site, PSE is not building over the contamination plume, as verified by the state Department of Ecology.
-The LNG facility will not affect groundwater.
+While the facility will be close to the contaminated former Occidental Chemical site, PSE is not building over the solvent contamination plume, as verified by the state Department of Ecology.

 The facility is required to undergo environmental review and receive permits and approvals from several local, state and federal agencies.
 More than two dozen permits come from the City of Tacoma.
 You can find the status of those permits by clicking on the Current Development Permit Statuses header at the top of the City’s project permit page.

 Federal standards require the facility to be designed and built to ensure that a spill or fire would have no offsite impacts.
 Spill and fire scenarios in the environmental review used methodologies and computational models prescribed by the Pipeline and Hazardous Materials Safety Administration and approved on similar facilities.
 The modeling conclusively demonstrates that exclusion zones defined by federal regulation 49 CFR. § 193.2059 and, by reference NFPA 59A, remain within the site.
 You may download all of the Safety Modeling Records from the City of Tacoma’s website.

 Federal seismic requirements for Puget Sound Energy’s tank design and construction are more rigorous than for bridges and overpasses.
 Construction of the facility is required to exceed the standard to withstand an earthquake expected every 2,450 years with no loss of LNG, compared to bridges and overpasses that are built to withstand 1,000-year earthquakes.